-The first time you use WPML, you need to manually download it and install it.
+If you are using WPML for the first time, you need to manually download and install it.

-- Log into your site and in the WordPress admin, go to the Plugins page and click Add New.
-On the Add Plugins page click Upload Plugin, select the ZIP files that you downloaded and click Install Now.
+- Then log into your site and visit the Plugins page and click on the Add New option.
+On the Add Plugins page click Upload Plugin, select the ZIP files that you have downloaded and click Install Now.